alphagov/smart-answers/lib/smart_answer_flows/README.md

 To enable for the entire flow, call the `use_outcome_templates` method on the flow itself.

+You will have to remove the relevant parts of the flow's integration test, because the phrase list keys will no longer exist, so the `assert_phrase_list` method cannot be used.
+You may also want to remove the tests which assert against outcome nodes, because these are well covered in the regression tests.

 ## Testing Smart Answers

 You used to need to use nested contexts/tests in order to test Ruby/YAML Smart Answers.
 This is no longer needed, feel free to flatten tests that are too deeply nested.